 - In the My Little Pony: Friendship Is Magic episode "Applebuck Season", Applejack whips up some particularly nasty muffins (Even Pinkie Pie gets sick from them) because she is so tired she mishears the ingredients.

 - In Animaniacs, Yakko, Wakko and Dot aggravate Ludwig von Beethoven by constantly mistaking the word "Pianist" for..... some other mondegreen that could arguably be heard in lieu.
-It doesn't help that Beethoven keeps screaming.
-"No, No, No!
-I'M A PIANIST!!!
-A PIANIST!!"
+It doesn't help that the way Beethoven pronounces it as 'pea-en-ist' rather than 'pea-an-ist'.
 It happens again with the Big Bad in Wakko's Wish, where they "mistake" the name Salazar for "Salad Bar".

 - In the Batman: The Brave and the Bold episode "Cry Freedom Fighters!", Plastic Man rallies the oppressed inhabitants of Qward with a mangled version of "Yankee Doodle".